Data-inspired modeling of accidents in traffic flow networks using the Hawkes process: Traffic accident model on a single road

 Mathematically, we consider a stochastic process which has a self-excitation property to model the times of an accident by its jumps.
 A suitable stochastic process that has the self-excitation property is called Hawkes process which is introduced in the following and directly related to the accident framework.
 For a more comprehensive overview on the Hawkes process we refer to \cite{Laub2022}.

 The Hawkes process belongs to the class of \textbf{counting processes} {$(N(t),t\geq 0)$ }which are stochastic processes taking values in $\mathbb{N}_0$ and fulfill the following properties:

 {The} sequence of times at which the counting process has a jump $\mathcal{T} = (t_1,t_2,\dots)$, where $\mathcal{T}$ defines a point process which is associated to ${N(t)}$ if $t_1\leq t_2\leq \dots$ holds true almost surely.
 These jump times represent the times of an accident in our model.
 Further theoretical investigations for general counting and point processes can be found in \cite{Daley2005}.\\ To equip the processes with a memory we introduce $(\mathcal{F}_t, t \geq 0)$ the filtration that is generated by $N(t)$ which contains the whole history of information of $N(t)$, especially all previous accidents.
 Then, for characterizing the jump behaviour, we can define a \textbf{conditional intensity function}.
-A non-negative function $\lambda^*(t)$ is called conditional intensity function of $N(t)$ and $\mathcal{F}_t$ if

-{Note that the counting process $N(t)$ is pathwise right-continuous.
-Furthermore, in Lemma \ref{LemmaNoExplosion}, we state conditions under which $N(t)$ stays bounded.
-Then, the limit in \eqref{eq: LimCondExp} exists.} In the context of traffic accidents $\lambda^*$ represents the likeliness of an accident at time $t$.
+If a non-negative function $\lambda^*(t)$ exists such that then it is called {conditional intensity function}.
+In the context of traffic accidents $\lambda^*$ represents the likeliness of an accident at time $t$.
 We are now able to define a Hawkes process. \begin{definition} Consider a counting process $(N(t), t\geq 0)$ equipped with the filtration $(\mathcal{F}_t, t\geq 0)$ that satisfies

 If the conditional intensity function is of the form

 for some $\lambda: [0,\infty) \rightarrow [0,\infty)$ and $\mu:[0,\infty) \rightarrow [0,\infty)$ with $\mu(\cdot)\neq 0$, the process $N(t)$ is called a (linear) \textbf{Hawkes process}.
 The functions $\lambda$ and $\mu$ are the background intensity and the excitation function, respectively. \end{definition} The background intensity function models the underlying noise for accidents in the Hawkes process ignoring any clustering effects.
 Allowing $\lambda$ to be time-dependent, we are able to capture different accident probabilities within a time period and can directly connect them to the traffic situation.
 For $\gamma>0$, we relate the background accident risk to the flux by